Olivia-Feldman/DLStockPrectionCNNModel-/README.md

    Overlap indicators: HMW, TEMA

-the code implements the pandas-ta library to calculate indicators using our yahoo finance dataframe.
  A feature selection is used to determine the best indicators for our model to create our 15X15 image that will be our input for our cnn. (explain)

 # Framework of Model